Benfieldside

-Benfieldside is a parish in County Durham, in England.
+Benfieldside is a settlement in County Durham, England.
 Although not a village in its own right (ecclesiastically it incorporates Shotley Bridge, Bridgehill and much of Blackhill), it is signposted and locally known.
-From a governance point of view it is a ward of Consett with a population taken at the 2011 census of 6,637.
 The name 'Benfieldside' survives in Benfieldside Road, a school of that name, the local tennis club and the church.
 Its post office no longer exists, though one remains in the village of Shotley Bridge.
-The Parish Church is dedicated to St. Cuthbert and is situated on Church Bank.
-The area is situated directly to the north of Consett, to which it is effectively attached.
+The Parish Church is dedicated to St. Cuthbert and is on Church Bank.
+The area is directly to the north of Consett, to which it is effectively attached.

+Governance

+It is a ward of Consett with a population taken at the 2011 census of 6,637.

+Benfieldside was formerly a township and chapelry in the parish of Lanchester, in 1866 Benfieldside became a separate civil parish, in 1894 Benfieldside became an urban district, on 1 April 1937 the parish and urban district were abolished and merged with Consett.
+In 1931 the parish had a population of 9193.
+It is in the unparished area of Consett.